vemarajusaikrishna/hld/hotelbooking/readme.txt

 BookMyshow

-1)User should be able to get Cities to which the bookMyshow affiliated.
-2)After user selects,system should fetch list of movies relased in that city 3)Now,user should be able to filter the results based on genere, language etc 4)User should be able to sort the results based on release date etc 5)After user clicks on the movie,system should display all the details of the movie 6)After user clicks on proceed,system should retrieve all the theaters,screens ,and schedules of movie.
+1)User should be able to enter checkinDaete and checkOutdate location adults ,children 2)After user selects,system should fetch list of hotels 3)Now,user should be able to filter the results based on filters like flexible checkIn,PaymentModes,price range,ratings,user ratings,amenities
-7)After user selects a show,it should fetch seating arrangemts 8)User  selects list of seats , system should direct the user to payment page 9)After payment success,user get payment,booking notifcations.
+4)User should be able to sort the results based on price ,rating 5)After user clicks on the hotel,system should display all the inventory(roomTypes) available of hotel 7)After user selects a roomType,it should fetch roomDetails and fill guest details and clicks proceed to payment 8)system should direct the user to payment page 9)After payment success,user get payment,booking notifcations.

 Admin

+Create /update/delete/get Hotel
-Create /update/delete/get theaters
+Create /update/delete/get Rooms
-Create /update/delete/get screen info Create/update/delete/get seat pricing show schedule change
+Create/update/delete/get  room pricing
-Create/delete bookings based on bookingId fetch booking by userId,bookingId,theaterId
-Track payment for a booking
+Create/delete bookings based on bookingId fetch booking by bookingId,userId,hotelId on a date basis Track payment for a booking manage refunds
-manage refunds